 - You Must Be Advised Of Your Right To Legal Counsel

-As an employer, it’s important to realize what these new requirements are.
+As an employer, it’s essential to realize what these new requirements are.
 You’re legally bound to follow them.
 If you don’t, the waiver may be ruled invalid in a court of law.
 In the case of Oubre v.
-Entergy Operations, Inc., the waiver was considered not legally valid and the employee was able to sue for age discrimination and keep the severance package that was given to her from the employer.
+Entergy Operations, Inc., the release was not considered legally valid.
+The employee could sue for age discrimination and keep the severance package given to her from the company.

 Room For Negotiations

 In some cases, your employer may need to reduce the staff.
 To protect against legal repercussions, the OWBPA now gives older workers the legal protection they need to negotiate terms.
 Labor attorneys for the workplace can assist you in this negotiation period.